jlhood/cookiecutter-python-sam/README.md

     1. Click "Choose a license template"
     1. Follow the steps to create and commit the LICENSE file from a template

-Now you're ready to start making changes and testing using `sam local` or deploy it like this:
+Now you're ready to start making changes and testing using `sam local`:

+1. `pipenv run sam local invoke --no-event`

+or deploy it like this:

 1. `PACKAGE_BUCKET=my-bucket make package`
-1. `sam deploy --template-file dist/packaged-template.yml --stack-name my-stack --capabilities CAPABILITY_IAM`
+1. `pipenv run sam deploy --template-file .aws-sam/packaged-template.yml --stack-name my-stack --capabilities CAPABILITY_IAM`

 ## CI Setup